EncodingActs/MA2KG/README.md

 #### /core_ontologies/MAont

-The <strong>M</strong>artial <strong>A</strong>rts Ontology (MAont) Version 1.0 describes martial arts as an entity of embodied knowledge (performative culture) in general, which incorporates both technical and cultural perspectives.
+The <strong>M</strong>artial <strong>A</strong>rts Ontology (MAont) describes martial arts as an entity of embodied knowledge with a conceptual space incorporating three dimensions: the kinesthetic, stylistic, and social dimensions.
+The <strong>MAont Version 1.0 </strong>, extended from its [basis](https://github.com/renie26/ont), accentuates the role of <b>people</b> in transmitting and (re)developing different styles and expands the <b>Master</b> module accordingly.

 ##### Version 1.0 [Doc](http://EncodingActs.github.io/doc/MAont/extract.html)

 #### /core_ontologies/hkmalakg